apache/incubator-kie-kogito-images/README.md

 ##### Using the Kogito SWF Builder Image nightly image

 The nightly builder image has been built and optimized with an internal nightly build of the Quarkus Platform.
-2 environment variables should not be changed when using it:
+There are 2 environment variables that should not be changed when using it:

 - QUARKUS_PLATFORM_VERSION = kogito-${KOGITO_VERSION}
 - MAVEN_REPO_URL = https://repository.jboss.org/nexus/content/repositories/kogito-internal-repository/